2001 Philadelphia Eagles season: NFC Wild Card Playoffs: vs. (6) Tampa Bay Buccaneers

-NFC: Philadelphia Eagles 33, Chicago Bears 19
+NFC Divisional Playoffs: at (2) Chicago Bears

 The Bears surprised everyone by finishing atop the NFC Central with a 13–3 record behind quarterback Jim Miller.
-But after the Eagles jumped to a 6–0 lead, Miller was taken out of the game in the second quarter with a separated shoulder.
+But after the Eagles jumped to a 6–0 lead, Miller was taken out of the game in the second quarter with a separated shoulder on a block by Hugh Douglas following Miller throwing an interception.
 Although Miller's replacement, Shane Matthews, led the Bears to a touchdown (a 47-yard reverse by Ahmad Merritt), and Jerry Azumah's 39-yard interception return briefly put the Bears back in the lead early in the second half, the Eagles controlled most of the rest of the game.
 Matthews threw for only 66 yards and was intercepted twice.
 Meanwhile, Eagles quarterback Donovan McNabb threw for 262 yards and two touchdowns, and ran for another touchdown.